microsoft/multimodal-ai/deployment/terraform/readme.md

 - When terraform configuration finishes, it will output the following information:
   - tenant_id : Tenant ID where deployment is done.
+  - subscription_id : Subscription ID where deployment is done.
   - resource_group_name : The resource group created (default name similar to "rg-mmai-12345678").
   - multimodal_ai_web_site: The web site URL for the Multimodal AI web application.
   - documents_source_storage : Name of the storage account to store documents to be indexed.